yrdsb-peths/hungry-animal-team-f-animal/README.md

 ## Game Features
 - A hungry elephant
 - Multiple kinds of food
+- Lives system
-- Score
+- Score system
 ## How To Play
-- Press <space> to Start
+- Press the Space bar to Start
-- Use <-- and --> to move elephant!!!
+- Use the Left and Right arrow keys to move the elephant
-- Catch as many falliing foods as possible to increase your score
+- Catch as many falling foods as possible
-- As the score increase, the spped of falling foods get faster
+- As score increases, food falls faster
-- The game ends when you miss x times of falling food
+- The game ends when you miss 3 pieces of food

 ## Acknowledgments
 This project is based on Mr. Chan's Hungry Animal tutorial.
-Thank you Mr.Chan for providing the resources and support!
+Thank you Mr. Chan for providing the resources and support!